-Immediately following the completion of the [REDACTED] (assuming the [REDACTED] is not exercised), Mr. Shan and Ms. Zhou will be entitled to exercise or control the exercise of an aggregate of approximately [REDACTED]% of the voting power at shareholders' meeting of our Company.
+Immediately following the completion of the Global Offering (assuming the Over-allotment Option is not exercised), Mr. Shan and Ms. Zhou will be entitled to exercise or control the exercise of an aggregate of approximately 78.78% of the voting power at shareholders' meeting of our Company.
 Therefore, Mr. Shan, Ms. Zhou, Shanghai Puhai, Shanghai Senrui and Shanghai Yuchao will constitute a group of Controlling Shareholders of our Company under the Listing Rules.
 See "Relationship with Our Controlling Shareholders" for further details.